-After the Tughlaq's, the resources of the Sayyids and Lodhis got so limited that they could not pay any attention to the advancement of art and architecture.
-Any how best of the buildings of this period were the tombs of Mubarak and Mohammad shah sayyid and the tomb of Sikandar Lodhi, tombs of Bara Khan and Chhote Khan and Moth-ki-Masjid.
+After the Tughlaqs, the resources of the Sayyids and Lodhis got so limited that they could not pay attention to the advancement of art and architecture.
+Any how best of the buildings of this period were the tombs of Mubarak Shah Sayyid and the tomb of Sikandar Lodhi, tombs of Bara Khan and Chhote Khan and Moth-ki-masjid.